Boehringer-Ingelheim/BPrinStratTTE/README.md

   deal with intercurrent events in clinical trials (International Council for Harmonisation (ICH) (2020)).
 - For recent reviews of applications to clinical trials see Lipkovich et al. (2022) and Bornkamp et al. (2021).
-So far, experience with respect to clinical trial settings with time-to-event endpoints appears to be particularly limited.
-- Principal stratum membership of subjects is not known with certainty and needs to be estimated.
-For this package, principal stratum membership is treated as a latent mixture variables, following a proposal by Imbens and Rubin (1997).
+- Principal stratum membership is typically not known with certainty.
+A Bayesian approach may be particularly suited to deal with this type of uncertainty.
+Following a proposal by Imbens and Rubin (1997), principal stratum membership can be treated as a latent mixture variable.
+- Motivated by scientific questions arising in clinical trials of biologics, in this package the approach by Imbens and Rubin (1997) is adapted to a specific clinical trial setting with a time-to-event endpoint and the intercurrent event only occuring in the treated group.

 <!-- <font size="3"> -->
 References: <br>